What's It Like to Stay in the Hospital?

 In many larger hospitals — especially children's hospitals — nurses, nurse's aides, and therapists will also take part in your care.
 In some hospitals, doctors also work with medical students who are training to be doctors, and resident doctors who are getting additional training in a specialty, like pediatrics.
 You're likely to meet hospital volunteers as well.

 Nurses are often the first people you meet when you get to the hospital.
-When you arrive, a nurse will ask you questions about your medical history and any symptoms you may be experiencing.
+When you arrive, a nurse will ask you questions about your medical history and any symptoms you may have.
 He or she will get you settled into your hospital room and take your vital signs, which include your temperature, blood pressure, and heart rate.

 Nurses will also help you during your stay, and they can offer you some great tips on how to take care of yourself both during and after your stay — they might recommend stuff like putting a plastic bag over a cast when you shower to protect it.
 When you first arrive in your room, find out where the call button is so you can contact a nurse for assistance if you need help.